 Information about these options is not intended to be specific financial planning or legal advice.
 Epilepsy Ontario strongly recommends that you consult your legal advisor, financial planner and family members when considering a planned gift to ensure your financial goals are considered, your tax situation is reviewed, and your planned gift is tailored to your circumstances.
 To view or download our Planned Giving brochure (click here).

-For further information, please contact our Resource Development Coordinator at 905-474-9696 ext 203 or by email at firstname.lastname@example.org.
+For further information, please contact our Epilepsy Ontario at 905-474-9696 or by email at firstname.lastname@example.org.

 Thank you for supporting Epilepsy Ontario.
 We couldn’t do it without you!